 The full duty is only for those who fulfill these 5 criteria:

 - eligibility: eligible for assistance in accordance with section 185 of the Housing Act 1996

 - homeless: declared homeless in accordance with section 175 of the Housing Act 1996.

-- Priority Need as set out in Section 189 of the Housing Act 1996 (for example, a family with children, pregnant, vulnerable due to old age, disabilities, mental health, care leavers, domestic violence)
+- priority need: in need of assistance as set out in Section 189 of the Housing Act 1996 (for example, a family with children, pregnant women, care leavers, or those who are vulnerable due to old age, disabilities, mental health, or domestic violence)

-Throughout the process you will be asked to provide all relevant information and documents.
+Throughout the process, you will be asked to provide all relevant information and documents.
 A full investigation will be completed and a decision will be made on your application in accordance with section 184 of the Housing Act 1996.

 In complex cases, the process may take several weeks.
 During this time if you are eligible, homeless and we have reason to believe you have a priority need, we have a duty to provide temporary accommodation.

 If you are accepted as being eligible for assistance, unintentionally homeless, in priority need, and having a local connection, we have a duty to house you into permanent accommodation (in accordance with section 193 of the Housing Act 1996).